 Spray plants to a height of 3 feet.
-Repeat application after rain or irrigation.
+Applications must be repeated after rain or irrigation to be effective.

 Check with your local CSU Extension Office for a list of rabbit resistant plants.
 Plants such as daffodils, sedum, foxglove, iris, lambs ear, monkshood, oriental poppy, red hot poker, yarrow, yucca, apache plume, and blue mist spirea are considered rabbit resistant to some degree.
-Note that rabbits have taste preferences and management methods that work in one location may prove ineffective in another.
+Note that rabbits have taste preferences.
+Management methods that work in one location may prove ineffective in another.